Markets Weekahead: Shares seen recovering; finmin assurance to help

-Reuters Market Eye - Indian shares are seen recovering losses sustained in the run-up to and after Thursday's budget as the market's focus shifts back to earnings and the central bank's rate meeting on March 19.
+Reuters Market Eye - Shares are seen recovering losses sustained in the run-up to and after Thursday's budget as the market's focus shifts back to earnings and the central bank's rate meeting on March 19.

 Also on watch, aviation stocks as the regulatory body on foreign investment meets on Wednesday to consider a proposal by AirAsia Bhd (AIRA.KL) to invest in an airline joint venture with the Tata group.